-Researchers presently estimate that there are 30,000 to 50,000 of these phytochemical (phytonutrients), although only about 1,000 have been isolated so far.
+Researchers presently estimate that there are 30,000 to 50,000 of these phytochemicals (phytonutrients), although scientists have only isolated ~1,000 so far.
 Of these, a mere 100 have been analyzed and tested.
-Some of the well-known phytochemicals (phytonutrients) are lycopene in tomatoes, isoflavones in soy and flavanoids in fruits.
+Some of the well-known phytochemicals are lycopene in tomatoes, isoflavones in soy and flavonoids in fruits.

 Phytochemical (Phytonutrient) Health Benefits

-However, in the 1990s, phytochemicals (phytonutrients) compounds were discovered and modern science began acknowledging disease-protective elements of phytochemicals (phytonutrients).
+However, in the 1990s, phytochemicals (phytonutrients) compounds were discovered, and modern science began acknowledging disease-protective elements of phytochemicals (phytonutrients).
 It is now believe that phytochemicals (phytonutrients) can protect the our 100 trillion cells, tissues, membranes, mitochondria, bloodstream, skin, organs and immune functions from the onslaught of synthetic chemicals, toxins, bacteria, pesticides, viruses, fungi, yeast, microbes, mutagens, food additives, pollution, free radicals, aging and the onslaught of many degenerative diseases.
-This ever increasing body of research that has brought phytochemicals (phytonutrients) the forefront of serious worldwide nutritional research.
+Scientists continue to research to benefits and effects of phytochemicals, and they are one of the leading nutritional research topics.

 - Antioxidant actions – Most phytochemicals have antioxidant activity and protect our cells against oxidative damage and reduce the risk of developing certain types of cancer.
 Phytochemicals with antioxidant activity: allyl sulfides (onions, leeks, garlic), carotenoids (fruits, carrots), flavonoids (fruits, vegetables), polyphenols (tea, grapes).